oengusio/oengusio/webhook.md

     "original_submission": {
       // SUBMISSION MODEL //
-      // This model contains the old submission data in case of an edit event }
+      // This model contains the old submission data in case of an edit event },
+    // ONLY SEND WHEN EVENT IS SUBMISSION_DELETE "deleted_by": {
+        // USER MODEL //
+    }
 }
 ```